filliptm/ComfyUI_Fill-Nodes/README.md

 Image randomizer: - A load image directory node that allows you to pull images either in sequence (Per que render) or at random (also per que render)
 -
-Image Captioning saver: - takes an input image (single or batch) and saves a matching .txt file with the image with desired captioning.
-Both files will be over written for continuous experimentation
--
 ## Video